Help > Fluix Tasks > Admin Guide > Process Setup > Workflows > Configuring a Task

 Forms & Attachments tab was designed to add forms and attachments to the task to be performed.

-Web forms are primary elements of work in a task.
-A web form contains inputs, checkboxes, etc. that will be further filled in by the user.
+Web forms are the primary elements of work in a task.
+They contain inputs, checkboxes, and other fields that the user will fill in.

-If you choose a form from the Fluix Library, and the same form has been already used in one of the tasks in the current taskstream, you will see it as a new form while the form name will stay the same.
+If you choose a form from the Fluix Library and the same form has already been used in one of the tasks in the current workflow, you will see it as a new form, while the form name will stay the same.

 Next to the name of the added form, you will see the Assign form fields, and Remove from the list options:

-By assigning form fields you define the particular fields in a form for the Group-Assignee of the current Task.
+By assigning form fields, you define the particular fields in a form for the Group-Assignee of the current Task.
 You can make particular fields required or view only for this Group.
-If the same form should be filled out by different Groups, you can assign the respective fields in this form in each task.
+If the same form should be filled out by different Groups, you can assign the respective fields in this form to each task.

 You may also edit the web form created in the Form Library in the Assignment mode by clicking the Edit form button.

-Attachments do not travel within a taskstream, they serve as materials for review in a particular task (usually these are manuals, instructions, or handbooks).
+Attachments do not travel within a workflow; they serve as materials for review in a particular task (usually manuals, instructions, or handbooks).

 Was this article helpful?